 Are you publishing in an open access journal?
 If the agreements with your publisher permit, also deposit your publication immediately in your institute’s repository.
 A repository generally has the usage data and tools for CVs and citation analysis.
-All publications are shown in NARCIS or the HBO Knowledge Base and are archived in the e-Depot of the National Library of the Netherlands.
+All publications are shown in NARCIS or the HBO Knowledge Base.
 Searchability is also guaranteed via Google and Google Scholar.

 It is not enough to publish on your own website or on social media.
 Websites date quickly and provide no guarantee that the full publication will remain findable.
 Sharing a publication via social media is also not always legal.
 In any case, also place a copy in your institution-wide repository.

 It is best to send your article to an open access journal.
 These are listed in the Directory of Open Access Journals (DOAJ).
 Open access journals differ in one important respect from traditional journals: they can be consulted free of charge.